PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: whichever is default for `default-ksk-algorithm`_

-The default keysize for the KSK generated with :doc:`pdnsutil secure-zone <dnssec/pdnsutil>`.
+The default keysize for the KSK generated with :doc:`pdnsutil zone secure <dnssec/pdnsutil>`.
 Only relevant for algorithms with non-fixed keysizes (like RSA).

 .. _setting-default-publish-cdnskey: